openframeworks/ofBook/chapters/version_control_with_git/chapter.md

 Obediently, we run `git add src/ofApp.cpp` to stage our conflict-free file and mark the conflict as resolved.
 Now, we can finish the merge.
-If we omit the `-m <message>` part, `git commit` will open an editor (which one depends on your setup) with a proposed commit message which mentions the files for which conflicts had occured.
+If we omit the `-m <message>` part, `git commit` will open an editor (which one depends on your setup) with a proposed commit message which mentions the files for which conflicts had occurred.
-You can either try that way, or just create a self-made commit message directly, as usual:
+You can either try that way or just create a self-made commit message directly, as usual:

 ```bash
 $ git commit -m "Merge after resolving conflict"